Labrador Retriever Lifespan – How Long Do Labs Live?

 Neutering

-Recent studies have however linked neutering to some serious health issues including joint disease and cancer.
-Both leading causes of illness and death in Labs.
-The neutering issue is not clear cut any longer.
+Recents studies link neutering to health issues including joint disease and cancer, both leading causes of illness and death in Labs.

 Vaccination

-Overfeeding Decreases Labrador Lifespan
+Overfeeding Decreases Labrador Lifespan?

 Labrador Retriever lifespan